SivanMehta/battery-notify/README.md

-A small script that tells the battery on a Mac has reached a certain point.
+A small script that when tells the battery on a Mac has reached a certain point.

 ```sh
 ./run 10